forwardemail/nodemailer-base64-to-s3/README.md

 > What does it look like behind the scenes?

 Here's a snippet from the navbar shown in the screenshot above.
-We utilize [font-awesome-assets][font-awesome-assets] and [nunjucks-highlight.js][nunjucks-highlight.js] for rendering the icons/images and code block.
+We utilize [font-awesome-assets][font-awesome-assets] for rendering the icons/images and code block.

 ```nunjucks
 <div class="container header p-y-1">